Public opinion in Chinese communities

-More than 1.2 million people of Chinese heritage live in Australia today.
-Their experiences are as diverse as their views; many were born in Australia, with lineages that span generations of Australian history.
+More than 1.4 million people of Chinese heritage live in Australia today.
+Their experiences are as diverse as their views.
+Many were born in Australia, with lineages that span generations of Australian history.
 Others have migrated more recently from China, Hong Kong, Taiwan and Southeast Asia.
 Chinese-Australian communities have flourished and contributed to many aspects of Australian life.

 For the purposes of reporting the results of the survey, all respondents are referred to as Chinese-Australians.
 The respondents were all Australian citizens, permanent residents or long-term visa holders who self-identified as having Chinese heritage.
 The authors note that some respondents did not identify as Chinese-Australian, but preferred to be considered Chinese, Australian or Australian-Chinese.